Monorail Resort

 Walking to Magic Kingdom

-Grand Floridian has a covered walking path to Magic Kingdom — a relatively recent addition.
+Grand Floridian has a paved walking path to Magic Kingdom that opened in late 2020.

 The Path